-It is usually recommended to get a lawyer at this stage.
+It is usually recommended to get a lawyer during your appeal.
 It is possible to win a hearing without a lawyer, but most people feel more comfortable having one and in some cases they can be very helpful.

-Do as much as you can yourself or ask a friend or loved one to assist you.
-Do not leave everything up to your lawyer.
-You may have big regrets.
+Even if you get a lawyer, it is super super (super) helpful if you can also do as much as you can yourself or ask a friend or loved one to assist you.

 Sleepy Girl Lawyer Tips

 🍀 There is no charge up front for a lawyer or advocate.
 They only get paid if you are approved.

 🍀 You can hire a lawyer or a “non-attorney representative or advocate.”
 They both do the same thing.

 🍀 There are many many (many many) things you can do to increase your chances of being approved.
 90% of these things are things a lawyer won’t do for you.
 You can do them yourself or ask a friend or family member for help: How to Greatly, Greatly (Greatly!)
 Improve Your Disability Application

 🍀 In most cases, finding the right doctor is approximately 10 billion times more important than finding the right lawyer.
 At the end of the day, your medical records will probably be what matters the most.

 🍀 The best doctor is a doctor who understands how sick you are, believes you are disabled, and is willing to fill out some disability paperwork for you.

 🍀 If your doctor does not think you are disabled or does not support your disability application, there is not going to be very much a lawyer can do.
 Lawyers can’t just magically make your medical records change.